How to Naturally Treat Hemorrhoids

 You might think that not many people suffer from this problem, but you’d be very wrong.
 More and more people are going to see their doctors about hemorrhoids.

 However, the medication and treatments prescribed by your doctor might need some additional help.
 In today’s article, we’ll give you some tips on how to naturally treat hemorrhoids.

 Hemorrhoids: the what, how, and why

 Hemorrhoids are a big hassle.
-People who have experienced them would agree with us immediately.
-They’re caused by increased pressure on the rectum, and some of the triggers are:
+People who have experienced them would all agree.
+They’re caused by increased pressure on the rectum.
+According to this article from the Mayo Clinic, some of the triggers are:

 - Chronic constipation

 - Little physical activity

 The most common symptoms of hemorrhoids are pain, burning, itching, discomfort and bleeding.